ghchinoy/clever-gcp/README.md

 ## create a service account

-Create a service acount with a specific role (roles/storage.admin)
+Create a service acount with a specific role (roles/storage.admin) and then retrieve the json key

 ```
 export SERVICE_ACCOUNT=user-gcp-sa